legionth/php-http-server-react/README.md

 If you have blocking operations in the callback function, you should consider using promises.
 Not using them can slow down the server.
 Checkout the `examples` folder how to use promises in the callback function.
+The promise **must** return a response object anything else will lead to a 'HTTP 500 Internal Server Error' response for the client.

-Other types aren't allowed and will lead to an 'HTTP 500 Internal Server Error' for the client.
+Other types aren't allowed and will lead to a 'HTTP 500 Internal Server Error' response for the client.

 ## Install